Autonomism in Quebec

-In a speech to delegates of the ADQ, party leader Mario Dumont, on 8 May 2006, Dumont said that Quebec should seek to re-open negotiations with the federal government over Quebec's status in Confederation, and should eventually ratify the Constitution of Canada.
+In a speech to delegates of the Action démocratique du Québec on 8 May 2006, party leader Mario Dumont said that Quebec should seek to re-open negotiations with the federal government over Quebec's status in Confederation, and should eventually ratify the Constitution of Canada.

+In 2022, Coalition Avenir Québec (CAQ) premier of Quebec, François Legault raised the idea of having referendum on getting more immigration powers from federal government.
+In 2024, Legault repeated his calls on Quebec might hold a referendum on immigration powers if Prime Minister Justin Trudeau did not give the province more immigration powers.